acerbilab/pyvbmc/pyvbmc/vbmc/README.md

 ## vbmc.py and related functions

 ### Porting status
-- in the function _boundscheck: The plausible bounds are set equal to the hard bounds, which is not admissible in VBMC (Fix by Luigi required).
+- in the function _bounds_check: The plausible bounds are set equal to the hard bounds, which is not admissible in VBMC (Fix by Luigi required).
 - The experimental features (listed in [vbmc.m](https://github.com/lacerbi/vbmc/blob/master/vbmc.m)) have not been ported yet.
 Luigi has to decide on the order of the port for these features.
  - [acqhedge_vbmc.m](https://github.com/lacerbi/vbmc/blob/master/private/acqhedge_vbmc.m) has not been ported yet as it is considered to be experimental
 - The warping in [vbmc.m](https://github.com/lacerbi/vbmc/blob/master/vbmc.m) is part of the 2020 paper and is well tested.
 We will implement it later as VBMC can run without it.